NREL/WETOStack/docs/best_practices.md

 For guidance on developer accessibility, see [](extendability).

-Summary:
-- Determine the expected or targeted user profile up front and address accessibility accordingly
-    - Domain experts will need less hand holding than graduate students or the general public
-- Automate accessibility
+The technical approaches to address accessibility depend on the targeted users.
+To identify methods for improving accessibility, first identify the expected users and anticipate their barriers to entry.
+Then, create processes and technical solutions to minimize these barriers.
+Finally, automated the processes so that accessibility is implicit to the process rather than dependent on developers remembering to meet these needs.

 ### Prerequisite knowledge

 Using a computer in a scientific context is a learned skill and requires years of practice to become proficient.
-Tools like a "terminal", "shell", or "command prompt" are not initially intuitive, and that these three terms are used interchangeably can lead to further confusion.
+Tools like a "terminal", "shell", or "command prompt" are not universally intuitive, and that these three terms are used interchangeably can lead to further confusion.
 This is an example of a barrier to entry often encountered by early-career researchers and experienced practitioners alike.
 In order to improve accessibility, it is important to understand the experience of users and design software to meet their needs.

-**BP: Identify target user profiles and anticipate their levels of understanding.
-Accurately understand the complexity of the systems used to access the software, and evaluate whether this matches the expected skills in target users.**

 Some examples of common barriers to entry are: